Single row functions operate on a single row only then return one result for each row, there are many types of single-row functions.

 This query will return 456.53 as an output, in this case, 2 is the length of the decimal point that we want to print with value.

 Ex3: SELECT ROUND(456.526,-1) FROM DUAL;

-This query will return 460 as a output, in this case -1 is a length of before decimal point what we want to print.
+This query will return 460 as an output, in this case, -1 is a length of before decimal point what we want to print.

-TRUNC:- It’ll be truncates a values specified decimal point.
+TRUNC:- It’ll be truncated values specified decimal point.

 Ex1.
 SELECT TRUNC(456.5) FROM DUAL;

-This query will return 456 as a output, trunc never be increment in value.
+This query will return 456 as an output, trunc never be increment in value.

 Ex2.
 SELECT TRUNC(456.426,2) FROM DUAL;

 This query will return 456.42 as output, 2 is a length of after decimal point value.